Boston Scientific cutting 230 jobs as it closes Bothell facility

 “We looked at our combined organization’s portfolio and footprint and decided to transfer the work currently performed at the Bothell site to existing Boston Scientific facilities to help us align our products, capabilities, technologies and resources to support our business strategies,” Haranis said.

-In April, Boston Scientific reported a significant decline in sales due to the pandemic and said it would place many of its employees on a four-day workweek and cut pay 20% for at least three months, according to The Boston Globe.
+In April, Boston Scientific reported a significant decline in sales due to the pandemic, placed many of its employees on a four-day workweek and cut pay 20% for three months, according to The Boston Globe.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.